ahmadbashorun/AI6-amazon-reviews-EDA-project/README.md

 ## Methodology
 This project involves deriving meaningful insights from different fields in the data.
 The steps taken to arrive are these insights are:
-- #### Importing relevant libraries: Some python libraries were imported to enable effective analysis of the data.
+- ### Importing relevant libraries: Some python libraries were imported to enable effective analysis of the data.
 They are: `pandas` and `numpy` for data cleaning and manipulation, `matplotib` and `seaborn` for visualisations, and; `textblob` for text processing.
-- Simple sentient analysis
-- Datetime analysis
-- Analysis on the products
+- ### Simple sentiment analysis: Sentiment analysis was carried out on the reviews.
+The sentiments were labels as positive, negative and neutral reviews.
+- ### Datetime analysis: The date from the `reviewTime` was used to get show trends in the reviews and other part of the data over a given period of time.
-- Analysis on the reviewers
+- ### Analysis on the products: Insights were derived from the products.
-- Analysis on product ratings
+- ### Analysis on the reviewers: .The reviewers of the products were analysed.
+The data for each category was also [merged](https://github.com/ahmadbashorun/AI6-amazon-reviews-EDA-project/blob/main/Merged%20data.ipynb) to check if certain reviewers reviewed products from more than one category.
+- ### Analysis on product ratings: The ratings of the products were between 1 and 5.
+These ratings were analysed and were also correlated to the amount of reviews as well as the sentiments.

+The full code is contained in this [notebook](https://github.com/ahmadbashorun/AI6-amazon-reviews-EDA-project/blob/main/Exploratory-data-analysis.ipynb)